-To change your PIN, you must have either the key fob, your existing valid PIN, or the master PIN available to gain access to the security system.
+To change your PIN, you must have either the key fob or your existing valid PIN available to gain access to the security system.
 If the key fob is not detected or is not available and you cannot remember your PIN, please see your INDIAN MOTORCYCLE dealer.